 A series of gang attacks on brothels in east London has triggered calls for changes to the prostitution laws after victims who reported knifepoint robberies said they ended up being threatened with prosecution.

 third attack, at a different address, a woman who worked as a maid at a brothel is alleged to have been raped by the gang.
-None of the victims there reported the offence for fear of being charged by police with living off the proceeds of
+None of the victims there reported the offence for fear of being charged by police with living off the proceeds of prostitution;

 In 2009, two men barged into a Woking flat with what appeared to be sawn-off shotguns.
 They poured petrol over the floors and furniture and threatened to torch the property.
 The flat itself was used by Cloud Nine, a small escort agency run by

 Hanna Morris, her partner, and a female friend.
 Ms Morris immediately called the police.
 The street was cordoned off and sniffer dogs deployed.
 Convinced that the attackers were now on their way to one of the two other premises used by the agency, Ms

 Morris provided the addresses to Surrey Police.
 These were later used as evidence against her.
 The investigation against the attackers was dropped and Ms Morris and her partner were charged with managing a brothel.
 They both received 12 month suspended

 jail sentences, were made to work a combined total of 420 hours of unpaid labour and lost their home and life savings.

 Rapists and other violent men often target sex workers assuming they cannot call the police.

 the organisation Women Against Rape said afterwards.
 Prosecuting Hannah Morris who tried to bring two violent men to justice is perverse.
 Rapists and other violent men often target sex workers assuming they cannot call the police.
 If sex workers

 are denied the protection of the law, this vulnerability is magnified.
 The CPS and police should prosecute rapists, not victims.